arduino/help-center-content/content/Hardware Support/Generic/Reset-the-flash-memory-on-STM32H747-based-devices.md

 ---

-## Use the partitioning scheme for Arduino PLC IDE
+## Use the partition scheme for Arduino PLC IDE

-The default memory partitioning scheme is not compatible with Arduino PLC IDE 1.0.8.
+The default memory partition scheme is not compatible with Arduino PLC IDE 1.0.8.

 Supported devices: